geovanigaldemsugar/streaming/README.md

 Sonarr monitors and download our movie shows for us, using indexes and download client.

 go to `<host_computer_ipaddress>:7878`
-1. add your login details
+1. add your login details.
 2. go to settings -> media management, click add root folder, scroll down until you see `/movies/`  then save. root folder is where sonarr will import and manage downloaded shows. if you gett an error `Folder is not writable by user abc` its an permission issue then run  `sudo chmod -R 777 /your/path/streaming/movies` to give acess to all. modify the permisson however you want.
 3. go to settings -> Indexers, click add, under torrents click `Torznab`.
 4. go back to Jackett, click copy Torznab feed of the indexer you wish to add.